Renovamen/blog.zxh.io/README.md

 #### Links Page

-Add a beautiful and responsive links page (refer to [mashirozx/Sakura](https://github.com/mashirozx/Sakura)).
+Add a beautiful and responsive links page.
 You can easily add links to it by modifying `_config.yml`, for example:

 ```yaml
 links: [